Skip to main content

 4. Document all coverages.
 Go through your declarations page and identify every coverage that applies.
 Make sure the insurer has addressed each one.

-5. Submit a detailed counter-demand.Don't just say “we want more.”
+5. Submit a detailed counter-demand.Do not just say “we want more.”
 Submit a written demand letter with your independent estimate, line-item comparisons showing where the insurer's estimate is deficient, and specific policy language supporting your position.
 See our negotiation guide.

 6. Consider professional help.
 A Public Adjuster handles the entire process — documenting the loss, reviewing the insurer's estimate, preparing a counter, and negotiating — on your behalf.